dragon-dune/dragon-dune/dragon-dune.md

     becomes the Starting Player for the next turn.
 2. If any player controls three castles then they have won the game.
 3. If 8 turns have passed without a winner, then the Orcs win.

+    -   If the Orcs are not playing, then whomever has the most castles wins.
+If there is a tie, then the tied players may fight with any units already present in 0• (normally a neutral territory), with the winner of the battle winning the game.

 4. If then game has not ended, then it goes back to the Dragon Round.

 * * *